 It isn’t all negative fortunately.
 Social networking has helped us to reconnect with old friends (whether you want to or not), we can read interesting blogs, we can follow interesting Twitters and we can watch some pretty talented people on YouTube.
 It has also helped musicians and the like get noticed, and it is more easier for them to share their music to the world.
 It has made possibilities endless!

-Whether we like the digital age or not, it is going to get worse!
+Whether we like the digital age or not, it is going to get worse (or possibly more exciting!)
 The future seems to be about mixing our real life with the one we have on the internet, and it may seem a bit crazy now, but in the next ten years, we might just be relying on computers to think for us.
 Great.
-And if it is anything like Microsoft Word spell checker, then it isn’t going to work!
+And if it is anything like Microsoft Word spell checker, then it isn’t always going to be reliable!
 What do you think?